ochmanskide/immutables/README.md

   }
 ```

+## TODO:

+* add methods for elements up to 10,
+* create override methods for Strings for each above, where StringWrapper[]::new is passed,
 * split project into Fluent and not Fluent,
 * provide some Utility/Factory classes for EqualableWrappers
 * create a new variant of ImmutableStream<> stream() instead of Stream<> stream()